probmods/chapters/non-parametric-models.md

 # Example: Infinite Hidden Markov Models

-Just as when we considered the [[Mixture and Non-Parametric Models#Infinite Mixture Models | unknown latent categories]], we may wish to have a hidden Markov model over an unknown number of latent symbols.
+Just as when we considered a mixture model over an unknown number of latent categories, we may wish to have a hidden Markov model over an unknown number of latent symbols.
 We can do this by again using a reusable source of state symbols:

 ~~~~
 (define vocabulary '(chef omelet soup eat work bake))

-(define (get-state) (DPmem 0.5 gensym))
+(define (get-state) (DPmem 0.5 (make-gensym)))

 (define state->transition-model
   (mem (lambda (state) (DPmem 1.0 (get-state)))))